igormironchik/qt-widgets-on-real-example/chapter03/impl.md

 That's all.
 Now GIF editor shows busy animation during long operations, UI is responsive.

 I decided to disable all actions during such operations, even quit from the application.
-But what if user wants to exit from application during opening?
-We can allow to do it on close button in window's title click.
+But what if the user wants to exit from the application during opening?
+We can allow to do it on the close button in the window's title click.

 ```
 void